talCrafts/PiBIZ/README.md

 - Apikey with Master Mode `ON` has full API access.
 - For admin accounts use `ADMIN_API_KEY` fetched from `.env` config

-- The apikey can be passed to the PiBIZ API in two ways
+- Apikey can be passed to the PiBIZ API in two ways
     - In a query parameter as `apikey`.
         ```js
         fetch('/api/asset/h435gr/?apikey=KEY')